sreechakra180/Community-pulse-Team302-x-odoo/readme.md

 Fully responsive design.
 Can be extended into a dedicated mobile app using React Native or Flutter.

 📈 Future Improvements
-Leave space to describe any future goals or enhancements.

  Push Notifications